ess-dmsc/kafkacow/README.md

   -i,--indentation INT        Number of spaces used as indentation.
 Range 0 - 20.
 4 by default.
   -a,--all                    Show a list of topics.
 To be used in "-L" mode.
   -e,--entire                 Show all records of a message(truncated by default).
-  -c,--config TEXT            Read configuration from an ini file.
+  -c,--config-file TEXT            Read configuration from an ini file.
   ```

   #### Usage example